Ariifff/HelpNear/README.md

 ## 🔑 Firebase Setup

-Create a project at Firebase Console.
+1. Create a project at Firebase Console.

-Enable Authentication (Email/Password).
+2. Enable Authentication (Email/Password).

-Enable Realtime Database.
+3. Enable Realtime Database.

-Download google-services.json and place it inside app/
+4. Download google-services.json and place it inside app/

+---

+## 🙋‍♂️ Author

+Made with ❤️ by Mohd Arif Rainee